hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 Removing the member in Hexpm is what revokes access.
 Removing their provider assignment is not.

+### Seats and billing

+Configuring SSO takes an active subscription.
+Being governed by it does not.
+If a payment fails, enforcement stays exactly as you set it: an organization that requires SSO keeps requiring it, and its members keep being able to authenticate.
+A lapsed card does not quietly turn your access control off, and does not lock your team out either.
+The SSO settings and billing screens stay reachable throughout, which is the same break-glass path described above.

+Just-in-time membership is the only part of SSO that can change a seat count.
+If it is on and a member is admitted when the seats are full, the organization either adds a seat to the subscription or refuses the admission, depending on which you chose under **When the seats run out** on the SSO tab.
+Enforcement on its own never adds, removes, or bills a seat.

 ### Before you turn on required mode

 1. Link the administrators, or exempt at least one.